The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 Transaction fees from credit card payments can quickly accumulate, especially as you gain subscribers.
 That’s money that could be injected into your business instead.

 Your transaction fees will vary based on the platform you’re using.
-If you don’t know what your credit card fees are, find out and consider adding this to the cost of your subscription box.
+If you don’t know what your credit card fees are, find out and consider factoring this into your subscription pricing.

 💲 Customer acquisition and marketing costs